CaioFPeres/SkyChunksAndSkyIslands/README.md

 If somehow you have trouble using the plugin, you can try to download an example map and use as it is, or use as a base to let the plugin delete the chunks that will come.
 I already set the portal frame at the stronghold.

 Example Map: https://drive.google.com/file/d/10ju6C2BT4GKP-eIUh4tOOznanwTd7z4P/view?usp=sharing

+There should be a fortress in -260, -300.